 Prerequisite – A condition of enrollment, such as satisfactory completion of another course (defined as a grade of A, B, C, or “P” [Pass]) that must be met before a student can register for a course or educational program.
 By meeting the prerequisite, the student demonstrates readiness for that course or program.

-Recommended Preparation – A recommended preparation statement in a course description means that a student is advised, but not required, to complete the identified course(s) prior to enrollment in another course or educational program.
+Recommended Preparation – A recommended preparation statement in a course description advises a student to complete the identified course(s) prior to enrollment in another course or educational program, although it is not required.

 Transferable Course – A course accepted for credit toward a bachelor’s degree at a four-year institution.

-• CSU Transferable courses are baccalaureate level and will transfer for credit to all CSU campuses.
+- CSU Transferable courses are baccalaureate level and will transfer for credit to all CSU campuses.
 Courses are designated in the catalog and schedule of classes as Transfer Credit: CSU.
 The units may also count toward the AS, AA, and AD-T degrees at PCC.
+Currently, all PCC courses numbered 001-099 are CSU transferable.

-• UC Transferable courses are baccalaureate level and will transfer for credit to all UC and CSU campuses.
+- UC Transferable courses are baccalaureate level and will transfer for credit to all UC and CSU campuses.
 Courses are designated in the catalog and schedule of classes as Transfer Credit: CSU;UC.
 The units may also count toward the AS, AA, and AD-T degrees at PCC.
+Currently, many PCC courses numbered 001-099 are UC transferable.
+The definitive list can be found on www.assist.org.

 Transcript – The official historical record of a student’s high school or college work.

 UC Credit Limitation – UC limits credit for some transferable courses.
-Students contemplating transfer to a UC campus should consult with a PCC Counselor, and/or view PCC’s list of UC transferable courses at www.assist.org
+Students contemplating transfer to a UC campus should consult with an Academic Counselor, and/or view PCC’s list of UC transferable courses at www.assist.org.

-UC Transfer Pathways – If you’re unsure which UC campus you will attend, or if you want to prepare for as many UC campuses as possible, the UC Transfer Pathways will help you identify coursework that will prepare you for multiple UC campuses.
+UC Transfer Pathways – If preparing to apply to as many UC campuses as possible for a single major, the UC Transfer Pathways will help identify appropriate coursework for the 20 most popular UC majors.
 These “paths” summarize the requirements and major preparation coursework at the UC for similar majors, and highlight the common requirements shared by a majority of UC campuses.
 The UC Transfer Pathways provide information about Transfer Admission Eligibility, general education, general requirements for a UC degree, and becoming a competitive applicant.

 Undergraduate, Lower-Division – Up to 59 semester units towards completing general education requirements and introductory courses for an academic major.
 Lower-division courses are usually taken during the first and second years of study at a university.